Everest Base Camp Trek – 15 Days

 • Hydrate like a Pro: If you’re wondering, drink at least 3-4 liters of water to remain hydrated.

 • Listen to Your Body: Pay attention to how you feel.
-If you’re unusually tired or getting headaches, don’t ignore it.
+If you’re unusually tired or getting headaches, don’t ignore them.
 Rest when your body asks for it.

 • Acclimatize Gradually: Allow your body time to get a new environment.
 Rest days aren’t optional.